 Focus on understanding problems, rather than trying to find solutions

-It's not BAME staff or parents' responsibility to find solutions, so ask attendees to share their perspectives instead – you want to hear about the gaps in your approach, but take solutions on board too if anyone suggests them.
+It's not the responsibility of staff or parents who are BAME to find solutions, so ask attendees to share their perspectives instead – you want to hear about the gaps in your approach, but take solutions on board too if anyone suggests them.

 Show your vulnerability, and be willing to admit mistakes and lack of understanding

 As the chair of this group, you might need to model behaviour for the other attendees to follow.